table of contents

 - SFX flag stripping suffix [condition [morphological_fields...]]

-- An affix is either a prefix or a suffix attached to root words to make
+- An affix is either a prefix or a suffix attached to root words to form

 other words.
-We can define affix classes with arbitrary number affix
+Affix classes can be defined with an arbitrary number of

-rules.
-Affix classes are signed with affix flags.
-The first line of an
+affix rules.
+Affix classes are identified by affix flags.
+The first line

-affix class definition is the header.
-The fields of an affix class header:
+of an affix class definition is the header.
+The fields of an affix class

 (0) Option name (PFX or SFX)